terryho-73/Hamburger-game/README.md

 # Hamburger-game
-a hamburger game you can find on the internet with interesting elements.\
+A hamburger game you can find on the internet with interesting elements.\

-it runs on processing app in python mode!
+It runs on processing app in python mode!